Abjad/abjad/docs/source/examples/accumulation.rst

     >>> lilypond_file = ligeti.make_desordre_lilypond_file(score)
     >>> abjad.show(lilypond_file)

 Now that we have the redundant aspect of the piece compactly expressed and encapsulated, we can play around with it by changing the sequence of pitches.

 In order for each staff to carry its own sequence of independent measure changes, LilyPond requires some special setup prior to rendering.
 Specifically, one must move the LilyPond ``Timing_translator`` out from the score context and into the staff context.
 (You can refer to the LilyPond documentation on `Polymetric notation
 <http://lilypond.org/doc/v2.12/Documentation/user/lilypond/Displaying-rhythms#Polymetric-notation>`_
 to learn all about how this works.
 In this example we defined a custom function to set up our LilyPond file automatically.

+:author:`[Authored: Adán (2.0); revised: Bača (3.2).]`